eMaerthin/modelling-ncov2019/README.md

 #### Expected output
+Demo is configured to output updated statistics every simulated "24h" including per-day-increase, number of active cases, number of deaths, cumulative number of affected cases.

-Successful demo should create a folder `outputs/demo/` inside the root directory.
+In the end a successful demo should create a folder `outputs/demo/` inside the root directory.

 Inside the folder a unique subfolder is created and inside that folder all pictures and times are stored.

 The demo represents the free growth of epidemics - the outcome should be similar to the picture from Figure 1 from the paper.

+One of resulted files should be `paper_bins.png` and `paper_summary.png` which were used respectively as Figure 1 left and respectively Figure 1 right panel.

 #### Expected run time for demo on a "normal" desktop computer

-TODO
+The demo should finish in 15 minutes.
+The time can differ depending on the RAM available.

 ### Instructions for use
 #### How to run the software on your data